ChrisGunning/Airtable-Notes/template.md

 **Space List:**
 - It now has a selector for which template you want to select.
 NOTE: If you select a template once, you cannot change it.
 To change it, store the record.

+**Contractors Database**
+- Due to airtable limitations, the contractor database is split into 2 seperate views, one being for the CIT AV Furnishing cost while the other being for the Contractor Furnishing cost.

 **BOM:**
 - The BOM does not initially have anything inside of it.
 It is populated automatically once a template is chosen from the space list.